postlight/wp-callisto-migrator/README.md

 simple and straightforward steps:

   1. Navigate to the plugin.
-  1. Paste up to 5 URLs in the text field.
+  2. Paste up to 5 URLs in the text field.
+  3. Choose the type of posts to create, and the status of those posts.
-  1. Click "Fetch and Create Posts."
+  4. Click "Fetch and Create Posts."
-  1. You're done!
+  5. You're done!
 Pages that were successfully parsed will appear below the form, where you can preview and edit them if necessary.

 Refer to the [demo](#demo) above to see it in action.